 Marian Anderson, made her debut at the Metropolitan Opera in New York Cityas Ulrica in Verdi’s Un ballo in maschera.
 She was the first African American to perform with the company.

-The United States recognizes the new Cuban government after a general strike in early January forces the military Junta Government, left by Batista, to relinquish power to the 26th of July Movement.
-Fidel Castro arrives in Havana on January 8.
+The United States recognizes the new Cuban government headed by Manuel Urrutia Lleó after a general strike in early January forced the military Junta Government, left by Batista, to relinquish power to the 26th of July Movement.
+Fidel Castro arrived in Havana on January 8.

 The following month, on February 16, 1959, Castro was sworn in as Prime Minister of Cuba, and accepted the position on the condition that the Prime Minister's powers be increased.
+In later July, Urrutia tendered his resignation as President.
 More